 - As the day and night progress, crews should take care of themselves as well as they take care of their runners.
 Adequate hydration, regular meals and appropriate clothing will keep crew members happier, stronger and focused on the needs of their runner.

-- A comprehensive clinic for support crews will be offered on Thursday afternoon at Squaw Valley.
+- A comprehensive clinic for support crews will be offered on Thursday afternoon in Olympic Valley.
 A short session to answer specific questions will be held following the pre-Run briefing on Friday.

 RUNNERS WILL BE HELD RESPONSIBLE FOR THE ACTIONS OF THEIR CREWS AND PACERS